Presenting findings from the 45th Kinder Houston Area Survey

 - Reserved seating for one

-About the Stephen L. Klineberg Award
+Stephen L. Klineberg Award Honoree

-Named for the founding director of Rice University's Kinder Institute for Urban Research, the Stephen L. Klineberg Award recognizes individuals who have made a lasting impact on Greater Houston.
+About the award: Named for the institute's founding director, the Stephen L. Klineberg Award honors individuals who have made a lasting impact on Greater Houston.
 It has been presented to Ric Campo (2025), Dr. Marc L. Boom (2024), Mayor Sylvester Turner (2023), Dr. Anne Chao (2022), Robert Eury (2021), the Rev. William Lawson (2020), Jeff Hines (2019), Angela Blanchard (2018) and Tom Bacon (2017).